beatlevic/beatletech/_posts/2020-10-26-docker-on-macos-without-noisy-fans.markdown

 #### 3. Using your remote Docker host

-With the previous 2 steps you are ready to start enjoying a silent local development machine when you are building docker images and an increased speed in build time!
+With the previous 2 steps you are ready to start enjoying a **silent** local development machine when you are building docker images with an increased speed in build time!
 Any time you now run `docker build`, all the relevant (and changed) files that are required for the build are copied from your local computer to the remote Docker host in the background, and the `docker build` starts the build of the image on the remote host.
 The resulting image is also located on the remote host, which you can list with `docker images`, as all docker commands use the default `remote` context.

 ### Benefits

-To show you an example of Docker build speed improvements, let's have a look at the following time measurements for building the `web` service component, a React SPA build with Webpack, of [bedrock](https://github.com/bedrockio/bedrock-core/tree/master/services/web) on a clean install:
+To show you an example of Docker build speed improvements, let's have a look at the following time measurements for building the `web` service component, a React SPA build with Webpack, of [bedrock](https://github.com/bedrockio/bedrock-core/tree/master/services/web) on a clean build:

 {% highlight bash %}
   +---------+-------------------+--------------------+------------+---------------+